Multicultural Student Services Center Building Policies

 Click here for a pdf of the page.

-The Multicultural Center is a place dedicated to developing a supportive and inclusive campus culture across the boundaries of culture, identity, and discipline.
-Celebrating unity in diversity, the Multicultural Center invites all of its students, faculty, staff, administrators, alumni, and other friends to join in its work in creating a community of learners within and beyond URI.
+The Multicultural Student Services Center (MSSC) is a place dedicated to developing a supportive and inclusive campus culture across the boundaries of culture, identity, and discipline.
+Celebrating unity in diversity, the Multicultural Student Services Center invites all of its students, faculty, staff, administrators, alumni, and other friends to join in its work in creating a community of learners within and beyond URI.

 - 1. The Vision

 Through its programs and services, the Multicultural Student Services Center works collaboratively with others to transform the campus into a community in which members build bridges of understanding across boundaries of race, gender, culture, socioeconomic class, sexual orientation, ability, religion, nationality, and language.
 Central to this vision is the premise that the development of multicultural skills and attitudes can help lead the way to self and institutional renewal, and international reconciliation.

 Established in 1993, the Multicultural Center is a legacy to the entire campus arising out of student initiatives that began in the early seventies.
 While peaceful protests led by the Afro-American Society in 1972 and the Black Student Leadership Group in 1992 provided the original inspiration, the Multicultural Center reflects the investment of energy and resource by students, administrators, faculty, staff, and citizens of the State of Rhode Island.
 Located at the heart of campus, the Multicultural Center symbolizes the hopes and aspirations of many for a more socially just and equitable campus for all.